garcia-nacho/garcia-nacho.github.io/_posts/FaceRecognition.md

 This code reconstruct the first image stored in the array (df[1,,,]) to produce this plot:
 ![Face1](/images/Face1.png)

-It seems that the data is loaded in the array upside down, but we don't really care since this inversion is common to all the images in the array.
+It seems that the data is loaded upside down in the array, but I don't really care since this inversion is common to all the images in the array.

+Next, I wanted to prepare the dependent variable to match it with each image.
+To do that I extracted the number of the subject from the name of the file:

+<pre><code>Y <- gsub(" .*","",files)
+Y<- gsub("s","",Y)</code></pre>

+and the last step before constructing the model is to divide the dataset in training and testing.
+I decided to use 9 images from each subject for the training proccess and the remaing image for testing purposes.
+The number in the sequence of pictures is the same for all subjects and it is randomly defined.

+<pre><code>#Training and test datasets
+TestSeq<-(c(1:40)*10)+round(runif(1, min = 1, max = 10))-10

+x_test <- df[TestSeq,,,1]
+y_test <- Y[TestSeq]
+x_train <- df[-TestSeq,,,1]
+y_train <- Y[-TestSeq]</code></pre>

+### Constructing the model.

+To construct the model I used Keras, which is a very flexible and powerful library for machine learning.
+Although most of the